w3c/wai-curricula/content/designer/multimedia-and-animations.md

 Courses based on this module should:

 * explain strategies that people with disabilities use to access multimedia contents, such as audio and video
-* explain accessibility requirements for multimedia content, such as descriptions of visual information àalso known as audio description, video description, or described video), captions (also known as subtitles), transcripts, and sign languages
+* explain accessibility requirements for multimedia content, such as description of visual information (also known as audio description, video description, or described video), captions (also known as subtitles), transcripts, and sign languages

 ## Learning Outcomes for Module

 Students should be able to:

 * identify accessibility requirements for different types of audio and video content
-* design user experiences for descriptions, captions, transcripts, and sign languages, including:
+* design user experiences for descriptions, captions, transcripts, and sign languages, including interactions, placement, and methods to turn on and off the alternatives
-  * placement and spacing for alternatives to multimedia content
-  * methods for turning on and off alternatives
-  * ways for users to interact with the alternatives
-* identify accessibility issues of media players, including:
+* identify accessibility issues associated with media players, including:
-  * evaluate the need for designing custom media players and select existing media players with support for accessibility where possible
   * select media players with support for different methods of interaction, including mouse, keyboard, touch, and voice
   * select media player controls that have clear and descriptive names, that are easy to find, and that are always reachable for users
-* design methods to control automatic audio or movement, including:
+* design methods to control automatic audio and movement, including:
   * mute and control the volume of auto-playing audio
-  * pause, stop, and hide moving, blinking, and auto-updating content, including animations and carousels
+  * pause, stop, and hide moving, blinking, and auto-updating content, including carousels and other animations
 * identify related requirements for:
   * developers to programmatically associate alternatives and descriptions to their corresponding media content
   * developers to include accessibility support for media players
-  * content authors to provide appropriate text transcripts, captions, audio descriptions, and sign language
+  * content authors to provide appropriate descriptions, captions, transcripts, and sign languages

 {% include excol.html type="all" %}